Styyx1/ADT/README.md

 ## Support

-Ideally you'd need nothing but this readme to install the list and get started.
-If I forgot something, please ask in the linked discord server or in the issue tab here on GitHub.
-I do not offer support for anything I have already written here.
+I only support the latest version of the modlist.
+No exceptions. \
+If you encounter bugs with the list as is open a new issue on the list's github page, but check if it's not already mentioned cause duplicate bug reports do not mean it will be magically fixed faster. \
+Support for the list is only for the base list as is, I do not provide support for adding stuff, removing stuff or anything in between.
+I also do not provide support for working with the tools, you have internet, use it!